BusAI-Self-Driving-Car/carnd-traffic-sign-classifier/writeup.md

         ![alt text][image3]

+    3) Conclusion

+2. Data Augumentation

+    1) Techniques

+        * perpective (view-point)
+        * scale
+        * transplant
+        * rotation

+    2) Pipeline

+    3) Conclusion

+        * The difference between the original data set and the augmented data set is the following ...

+        * why you decided to generate additional data

+        * how you generated the data, and provide example images of the additional data.

+        * Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.

 ### Design and Test a Model Architecture

-2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.
+1. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.

     I start with the LeNet-5 implementation shown in the classroom at the end of the CNN lesson which is a solid starting point.
 I only need to change the number of classes and possibly the preprocessing.